ValerieMauduit/AoC2021/README.md

 given by pytest was so clear that I fixed it in few seconds.

 I think that I will keep the sliding window for the future.
 Even if it is not a complicated stuff to do again.

+### Day 2: Dive!

+The first problem needs to parse a little the data, to get a command, composed of a direction (a key-word) plus a value (a number that I need to transform from string to integer.)
+In tha AoC, in general, we work with integers.

+Not much to say, except that I am so glad to use `pytest`.
+It is really easy to debug with it.
+And it forces me to create interesting functions.
+I started using parametrization on it, just for fun.